chobeat/awesome-critical-tech-reading-list/README.md

 * [The Making of the Tech Worker Movement](https://logicmag.io/the-making-of-the-tech-worker-movement/full-text/): Ben Tarnoff looks back at the last few years of tech work organizing and protests, trying to track the roots and the spirit behind tech workers coming together.
 * [Agile Methods](https://techworkersberlin.com/news/2020-04-01-timo_daum-agile_methods_english/): Timo Daum recaps and illustrates the broad changes brought to IT and the world by Agile Methods from a critical perspective.
 * [Agile and the Long Crisis of Software](https://logicmag.io/clouds/agile-and-the-long-crisis-of-software/): Miriam Posner retells the history of Agile and the conflict between managers and workers in the software development industry pointing at the impending crisis of the Agile mindset.
+* [Data Workers Inquiry](http://data-workers.org/#Inquiries): A series of stories from data workers such as data labelers and content moderators from all over the world.

 ## Meta
 * [Resisting reduction](https://jods.mitpress.mit.edu/pub/resisting-reduction) [2017]: using the religion around Singularity, the author presents in a concise way what does it mean to deal with complex systems and why naive, reductionists views should be rejected when presented as solutions to social problems.